Kensear/ip-check-hk-personal/README.md

 - Residential IP🏡 (a.k.a., 住宅IP) providers
 - HK local network🛜 at different places (including Mobile Data, University Campus WiFi and Public WiFi in various shopping malls)

-While free WiFi around HK usually have time limits⏳ per day/session (like 15 to 30 mins, but with **unlimited free WiFi** under a small probability), the test only takes around **3 mins** to complete.
+While free WiFi around HK usually have time limits⏳ per day/session (like 15 to 30 mins, but with **unlimited free WiFi** under a small probability), the tests only take around **3 mins** to complete.

 For example only.
 This is not an exhaustive list.<br>
 - H = Home Broadband🏡